 1. A weekly ‘free shop’ at the Dignity Market

-We distribute food via our Dignity Market because it’s dignified, offers choice and allows for a little normality.
-The food is critical and it helps but what we are really doing is feeding spirits.
-Fundamentally, people are given choices and they get agency.
+We distribute food via our Dignity Market because it’s dignified, offers choice and creates a small sense of normality.
+The food is essential—but what we are really doing is feeding spirits by providing agency and solidarity.

 2. Getting employment

-- We also help them to prepare and create a CV so they can look for work.
+For new arrivals in Cypus, bureaucracy can be confusing and slow-moving.
+We help people to register with the government for work and access to benefits.
+We also help them to create a CV so they can look for work.

-It’s important to look smart and this helps enormously with self-esteem.
-We have 3 members who can cut hair for 12-15 people every Friday.
+It’s important to look smart, and this helps enormously with self-esteem.
+Every Friday, three of our members provide a barbering service for 12-15 people.

 We need you

 We need volunteers to continue serving refugees and asylum seekers in Nicosia.
-It is hard work and it is very rewarding.
-You can help.
+It is deeply rewarding work.
+Find out more and apply to volunteer.